 Opossums are scavengers and don’t hunt any large animals to kill or eat.
 A cat is much more likely to attack an opossum as the smaller ones can be the size of a rat.
 Opossums can grow larger than a cat, and an adult may stand its ground more than youngsters when confronted.

-If a cat or dog attacks the opossum and the opossum does not play dead or run away, then it might bite back, and in this case, opossums can be dangerous to your dog or cat.
+If a cat or dog attacks the opossum and the opossum does not play dead or run away, it might bite back, and in this case, opossums can be dangerous to your dog or cat.
 If you have pets, then it may be worth looking into removing opossums from your garden.

 Do Opossums Carry Diseases?

 Opossums also carry toxoplasmosis.
 Toxoplasmosis is a foodborne illness within the United States and is a leading cause of death.
 Millions of people within the United States carry the parasite, but few have the symptoms due to a good immune system that causes it from developing.
-In pregnant women or people with low immune systems, this can have very severe consequences.
+In pregnant women or people with low immune systems, this can have severe consequences.

 Opossums are wild animals and carry several ectoparasites such as fleas, lice, mites, and ticks.